 The problem with getting self-help advice is that there are two kinds.
 There is the kind that makes you (feel) better and the kind that makes you not feel your pain.
-The second kind is coping mechanisms from trauma, but often, it’ll be passed on as actual advice.
+The second kind is coping mechanisms, but often, it’ll be disguised as actual helpful advice.
 The second kind is the reason why toxic self-improvement habits are so common.

 Let’s have a look at three toxic self-improvement habits and why they aren’t as good as they might seem.